St. Clair County Soil Data

 What crops or plants grow well in St. Clair County's soil?

-Based on St. Clair County's Silt Loam texture, pH of 5.9, and drainage class, the soil is well suited for vegetables, grains, and most field crops, row crops and vegetable gardens.
+Based on St. Clair County's Silt loam texture, pH of 5.9, and Very poorly drained, the soil is well suited for vegetables, grains, and most field crops, row crops and vegetable gardens, rice, cranberries, and other water-tolerant species.

 What USDA soil order is found in St. Clair County?